NguyenJus/blog/_posts/2019-05-26-Typist-for-10fastfingers.markdown

 ![gif](https://media.giphy.com/media/JRJv30eoBRF1Sb9tcO/giphy.gif)

-Although it is bad quality, you can see how fast (can go faster!) and how correctly (green words!) the AI is typing!
+Although the gif is bad quality, you can see how fast (can go faster!) and how correctly (green words!) the AI is typing!